josericardopenase/arquimedes/readme.md

     )
     .build();

-// Add the particle to the universe universe.addParticle(particle1);
+// Add the particle to the simulation universe.addParticle(particle1);
 ```